-It was an a-ha moment for us, when we realized that not everyone who colors her hair at home knows this, that the whole color + gloss thing has been a bit of a salon secret.
-So we decided to shout it from the rooftops.
+That’s where the Perfect Pair comes in: permanent color + a semi-permanent gloss together, otherwise known as the salon-secret system for rich, shiny, healthy-looking hair color.
+It was such an a-ha moment for us when we realized that not everyone who colors her hair at home knows about this whole color + gloss thing.
+So we decided to shout it from the rooftops, and your screens.
 THE PERFECT PAIR!
-It’s gorgeous...and incredibly easy to do yourself at home.
+It’s shiny, it’s gorgeous...and it’s incredibly easy to do yourself at home.

-Color Reviving Gloss requires no mixing, but you want to rinse any permanent color off your gloves to open the tube.
-Then simply apply the gloss to your mid-lengths and ends, starting where you stopped coloring your roots.
+2.Next, apply the gloss to your mid-lengths and ends, starting where you stopped coloring your roots.
 Work one section at a time.
 If you get gloss on your roots, don’t worry.
 The gloss will not affect the permanent color.

 3.Massage the gloss down the entire length of your hair to the ends.
 Use a wide-tooth comb to help distribute it evenly.
 Then simply put on your processing cap and relax while your color processes.